-This Beef Stir Fry with Shiitake Mushrooms is so quick and simple to make, who needs to wait for the delivery guy when this is quicker, cheaper and tastes glorious!
+This Beef Stir Fry with Shiitake Mushrooms recipe is quick and simple to make.
+Who needs to wait for the delivery guy when this is quicker, cheaper and tastes glorious!

 Beef Stir Fry with Shiitake Mushrooms.

 It would seem that one of our local stores has come across a supply of Shiitake Mushrooms and I am not one to look a gift horse in the mouth.
-So here I am with another Chinese inspired fakeaway recipe, a beef stir fry with shiitake mushrooms and chili.
+So here I am with another Chinese inspired fakeaway recipe!

-This Stir Fry Beef is incredibly quick, sure I have 20 minutes on the recipe but I reckon I could have this down in 15 minutes if I was pushed!
+This recipe is incredibly quick, sure I have 20 minutes on the recipe but I reckon I could have this down in 15 if I was pushed!

 When it comes to beef you want something that is already pretty tender.